nameless-and-blameless/TAG/POW/MCBC/README.md

 5. Piano - The churches upright piano has been removed.
 An oversized pew from the back wall has been put in its place facing the rear of the church.
 7. Organ - The churches original organ has been completely removed and discarded.
 The organ shown in #8 appears to be portable.
 An oversized pew from the back wall has been put in its place facing the rear of the church.
 8. Primary choir stand - The original choir stand with permanent seating has been completely renoved, replaced railing with folding chairs.
 9. Secondary choir stand - This choir stand was also completely removed and rebuilt to a much lower quality.
 It has been seen used by the musicians.
+In correspondence from the CIA's Mount Calvary Missionary Baptist Church, Inc. the secondary choir stand is shown in the letterhead, with a visiting choir that was actually the CIA's advance team.
+See Correspondence [here](WIKI.md).

 ### Missionary Baptist?
 The new business entity, as the name suggests, calls itself “Mount Calvary Missionary Baptist Church, Inc.” The *Missionary* was the CIA’s response to the Creator’s **Mission** 23 for Life on Earth.